 The Ascension of Prophet Jesus into the Heavens

 The Muslim belief about the Prophet Jesus is that he was not killed, nor crucified; rather, he ascended into the Heavens by the will of God.
 He was made to appear as Jesus and Jesus ascended into the heavens.
 The people came and captured the one who appeared as Jesus and killed him by crucifixion.
-As Muslims, we believe that every one of us will stand before God to be judged for what they have done.
+As Muslims, we believe that every one of us will stand before God to be judged for what we have done.
 Allah says:

 يَا أَهْلَ الْكِتَابِ لِمَ تُحَاجُّونَ فِي إِبْرَاهِيمَ وَمَا أُنزِلَتِ التَّوْرَاةُ وَالْإِنجِيلُ إِلَّا مِن بَعْدِهِ أَفَلَا تَعْقِلُونَ